 This past May, amid the desperate uncertainty surrounding the expanding COVID-19 pandemic, reggae music fans found a moment of escape when dancehall legends Beenie Man and Bounty Killer faced off in their now iconic Verzuz sound clash, which was live-streamed around the world.
-As they volleyed verse for verse, the showdown attracted nearly half a million viewers hunting for riveting musical entertainment in a landscape of canceled tours and live appearances following the outbreak.
+As they volleyed verse for verse, the showdown attracted nearly half a million viewers hunting for riveting musical entertainment in a landscape of cancelled tours and live appearances following the outbreak.
 The crisis clearly has not stopped Caribbean stars from connecting with their audiences—from Bad Bunny’s three-hour surprise Livestream to Ziggy Marley’s virtual music classes and acoustic family concert at home with his kids.
 Finding new ways to entertain since the pandemic began, however, isn’t just about nurturing creativity.
 It’s also about securing the financial viability of the Caribbean music industry.

 Lost revenue, typically generated by touring, has hit Caribbean performers particularly hard, said attorney and music business consultant Lloyd Stanbury.
 “Most artists do not generate significant earnings from royalties,” he said.
 They don’t make much from their recordings.
 Instead, most of their money comes from performing, “so the curtailment of live shows around the world for the past several months has cut their main source of income.”